 Large human outbreaks have been linked to epizootic infection, in which equine species are a major amplifying host for the virus.
 Enzootic infection, which likely utilises rodents as amplifying hosts, may be the cause of up to 10% of cases that are clinically misdiagnosed as dengue fever.

 Diagnosis is based on clinical presentation and geographical clues.
-Confirmation of diagnosis is via reverse transcription-polymerase chain reaction (RT-PCR), viral isolation, or serology.
+Confirmation of diagnosis is via reverse transcription-polymerase chain reaction, viral isolation, or serology.
 Differentiation from malaria and dengue fever is important.

 There is no specific treatment; supportive care is advocated.

 Avoidance of mosquito bites is the best method of prevention.
 There is no licensed vaccine for use in humans, although a live-attenuated vaccine is available for laboratory personnel at risk of occupational exposure.

 Infection caused by Venezuelan equine encephalitis virus (VEEV), a positive-sense single-stranded RNA virus (family: Togaviridae; genus: Alphavirus) transmitted by mosquitoes.
 Mosquitoes transmit the virus by feeding on the blood of animals infected with VEEV (horse or rodent), and passing it on to non-infected humans or animals when it feeds again.